-- In the HPCA console click the Configuration tab, then select Hardware Management. - 2 Click the TPM tab.
+- In the HPCA console click the Configuration tab, then select Device Management. - 2 Select the Trusted Platform Module option.
+The Trusted Platform Module window is displayed. - 3 Type the BIOS Admin and TPM Owner passwords. - 4 Type the Emergency Recovery and Password Reset Tokens.

-- 3 Type the BIOS Admin and TPM Owner passwords. - 4 Type the Emergency Recovery and Password Reset Tokens. - 5 Select the Reboot Settings.
+- 5 Select the Reboot Settings.
 After the TPM chip is enabled, the device is rebooted.
 This setting determines the level of interaction the end user will have. - Accept Only After reboot, user must accept enablement - Accept or Reject After reboot, user can accept or reject enablement - Silent User is not prompted to confirm enablement after reboot - 6 Type the file paths for Backup Archive, Emergency Recovery Archive, and TPM Password Reset Archives. - 7 Click Save.